-This is an article originally written by Radial’s President and CEO, Peter Janis, for ProSoundWeb.
+This is an article originally written for ProSoundWeb.

 One of the most challenging tasks confronted by a sound engineer is amplifying orchestral instruments on a loud stage.
 Problems abound, including bleed, resonance, feedback… oh, and frustration!
 It’s important to first understand the environment before dealing with the challenges.

 When in a “classical” concert hall, orchestral instruments such as violin, cello or upright bass are usually miked with omnidirectional condenser microphones.
 Omnis are particularly effective at producing a natural sound as they do not focus their attention on a particular area of the instrument, but capture a larger area that includes the bow, strings, F-holes and so on.

 During classical concerts, feedback is usually not a concern because the PA system is only used for “sound reinforcement,” and sound pressure levels rarely exceed 90 dB.

 However, problems set in when a louder group, such as a rock band, joins the stage.
 Drums, electric guitars and bass generate significant Sound Pressure Level (SPL), which in turn must be compensated for by turning up the stage monitors.
 The sound generated by the orchestral instruments is lost.
 To compensate, one can either try close miking the instruments using a directional cardioid mic that attaches to the instrument, or by using some form of piezo pickup.